-For a patient who is difficult to transurethrally catheterize, several steps are suggested before performing suprapubic cystostomy.
+Several steps are suggested for a patient who is challenging to catheterize transurethrally before performing a suprapubic cystostomy.

 Algorithm to handle patients difficult to catheterize

-Failure to pass a urethral catheter may be the result of a false passage created by multiple attempts at urethral catheterization or urethral stricture.
+Failure to pass a urethral catheter may result from a false passage created by multiple attempts at urethral catheterization or urethral stricture.

-After a reasonable catheterization attempt, including the use of a coudé catheter, and if a urologist is not available for flexible cystoscopy with possible catheter placement on a wire, a suprapubic cystostomy is reasonable.
+A suprapubic cystostomy is reasonable after a reasonable catheterization attempt, including using a coudé catheter, and if a urologist is not available for flexible cystoscopy with possible catheter placement on a wire.

-In the context of urethral trauma, a functional bypass of the urethra may be required due to the possibility of urethral disruption.
-Urethral rupture is usually associated with pelvic fractures or saddle-type lesions and should be suspected when observing the triad of blood in the urethral meatus, inability to urinate, and palpably distended bladder.
+In urethral trauma, a functional bypass of the urethra may be required due to the possibility of urethral disruption.
+Urethral rupture is usually associated with pelvic fractures or saddle-type lesions.
+It should be suspected when observing the triad of blood in the urethral meatus, inability to urinate, and palpably distended bladder.